MicrosoftDocs/sql-docs/docs/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources.md

   - "stored credentials [Reporting Services]"
   - "security [Reporting Services], data sources"
   - "Windows integrated security [Reporting Services]"
-#customer intent: As a SQL server user, I want to set credentials and connections for report data sources so that I can safely use remote data sources.
+#customer intent: As a SQL server user, I want to use a report server to set credentials and connections so that I can safely use remote data sources.
 ---
 # Specify credential and connection information for report data sources